 The fifteen-minute experience takes place in the now-empty Georgian drawing room at the centre of the Museum.
 It uses immersive audio design, character-driven scripts and subtle interactives to introduce visitors to the people who once lived and worked in the buildings across the first half of the twentieth century.
 It involves them in the complex lives and times of suffragette maids, wounded soldiers and imperious little girls; and brings a bare, often-overlooked corner of the Museum back to its former bustle.

-We provide a full web design service for smaller charities, heritage organisations, trusts and businesses.
+We provide a full front-end web design service for smaller charities, heritage organisations, trusts and businesses.
 This can include conceptual and information design, copywriting and editing, graphic design, social media integration, animations, interactives, database management, ongoing maintenance and webhosting, depending on requirements and budget.
 All work conforms to the latest standards and innovations in web accessibility, security and responsive design for a wide range of devices.

 An interdisciplinary PhD project, the result of the award of a prestigious SWWDTP scholarship and in collaboration with Bath and Bath Spa universities.
 A practice-based work that combines academic research and industry development, Knole explores the potential of digital technologies for creating immersive, resonant character-led narratives, in particular for heritage intepretation.